borzunov/django-forum/README.md

 Once you wrote and pushed proper configuration files, it's enough for other developers in your team to pull the repository and restart Compose.

-In addition, separation processes for containers gives additional scalability and security.
+Besides, isolation of processes in containers gives additional scalability and security.

 Setting up a development environment
 ------------------------------------